JustRayCB/ULBTemplate/README.md

 > Note that you cannot select text inside the converted pdf or follow linkds.
 > This should be used to print out the pdf.

+# TODO

+- Fix annexes
+- Supervisor only on first page
+- Fix Numbering of maths equations
+- Fix Numbering of figures